V-Sekai/manuals/docs/decisions/20210528-trial-install-of-gravity-for-kubernetes.md

 - Another layer of complexity

-(this section can be repeated for each option, if more than one option is open for consideration

 ## If this enhancement will not be used often, can it be worked around with a few lines of script?

 Kubernetes is a massive project.